MarneeDear/tealsk12/PYTHON/functions/Intro.md

 `built-in`: Python functions like `len`, `append`, `random.randint`

 `contract`: how a function is used.
 What parameters it takes, the types of those parameters, and what the function returns.

+`side-effect`.
+A common side-effect to avoid is changing the state of a variable that is outside the function definition

 ## Resources